 It is the eldest of all instruments that produce pitched sounds (not simply rhythms) and was originally made from wood, stone, clay, or hollow reeds like bamboo.
 Modern flutes are now constructed from silver, gold, or platinum.
 A common flute is a little over 2 feet long and is usually highlighted when playing the melody.

-You play the flute by holding it sideways with both hands and also blowing throughout a hole in the mouthpiece, much like blowing across the top of a bottle.
-Your fingers open as well as shut its keys, resulting in changing the pitch.
+You play the flute by holding it sideways with both hands and also blowing through a hole in the mouthpiece, much like blowing across the top of a bottle.
+Your fingers open as well as shut their keys, resulting in changing the pitch.
 It appears like a narrow tube with a row of holes covered by keys along one side.
 The player blows air throughout the tiny opening in the mouthpiece to produce a sound that can be either soft and smooth or high and piercing.

-Piccolos, which means “small” in Italian, are basically shorter variations of the flutes, roughly half of their dimension, and play the highest notes of all the woodwinds.
+Piccolos, which means “small” in Italian, are shorter variations of the flutes, roughly half of their dimension, and play the highest notes of all the woodwinds.
 It is generally made from silver or timber.
 In the orchestra one of the flute members will likewise play piccolo if that instrument is called for.
 The high piping sound of the piccolo is also listened to in standard drum corps and marching band music.

 Sounds of Each Wind Instrument in a Band

 How are the sounds made through each of those wind instruments?
-Starting with the larger ones: bassoons and oboes are sounded by forcing an airstream directly from a flexible strip material, whether metal or cane, to pass through a double-reed and then reaching a column of air for producing a sound vibration.
+Starting with the larger ones: bassoons and oboes are sounded by forcing an airstream directly from a flexible strip material, whether metal or cane, to pass through a double-reed and then reach a column of air for producing a sound vibration.

 That is quite similar to what is done for example for clarinets and saxophones (also known as “reed pipes”) but instead of a double-reed, in these cases, we are talking about one reed only.
 In the case of the flutes, the sound is made through a direct and narrow stream of air that reaches the edge of a hole in a cylindrical tube.